 Full time = working more than 20 hours per week

 In order to be eligible for CPT, you must have been in F-1 status for at least two consecutive semesters immediately prior to when you apply.

-Additionally, the practical training you wish to do must be considered an integral part of your curriculum.
+Additionally, in all cases, the practical training you wish to do must be considered an integral part of your curriculum.